ddsjoberg/gtsummary/README.md

 [@karissawhiting](https://github.com/karissawhiting), and
 [@michaelcurry1123](https://github.com/michaelcurry1123)

-Please note that the ‘gtsummary’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
+Please note that the {gtsummary} project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.